Do you use testimonials on your website?

 Before we jump into the best ways to start collecting testimonials, let’s take a look at what testimonials are and what makes them so valuable.

 You’ll notice a large number of examples of this on our own website because we know how important they are.
-Here’s an example that’s taken straight from our homepage:
+Here is a testimonials example that’s taken straight from our plugin’s homepage: